 Dixon is a medium-sized city located in the state of California.
 With a population of 19,390 people and four constituent neighborhoods, Dixon is the 323rd largest community in California.

 Housing costs in Dixon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dixon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dixon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dixon is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dixon who work in office and administrative support (14.34%), sales jobs (9.00%), and management occupations (7.21%).
+There are especially a lot of people living in Dixon who work in office and administrative support (14.15%), sales jobs (8.45%), and management occupations (7.65%).

-In terms of college education, Dixon is nearly on par with the US average for all cities of 21.84%: 20.88% of adults 25 and older in Dixon have a bachelor's degree or advanced degree.
+The citizens of Dixon are slightly better educated than the national average of 21.84% for all cities and towns, with 21.76% of adults in Dixon having a bachelor's degree or advanced degree.

-Dixon is a very ethnically-diverse city.
+Dixon is an extremely ethnically-diverse city.
 The people who call Dixon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dixon residents report their race to be White, followed by Black or African-American.
+The greatest number of Dixon residents report their race to be White, followed by Asian.
 Dixon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.58% of the city’s residents.
-Important ancestries of people in Dixon include German, European, English, and Italian.
+People of Hispanic or Latino origin account for 39.87% of the city’s residents.
+Important ancestries of people in Dixon include Irish, European, English, and Italian.

 The most common language spoken in Dixon is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.